hyperledger/fabric-sdk-go/README.md

 You're good to go, happy coding!
 Check out the examples for usage demonstrations.

+### Documentation

+SDK documentation can be viewed at [GoDoc](https://godoc.org/github.com/hyperledger/fabric-sdk-go).

+The packages intended for end developer usage are within the pkg/client folder along with the main SDK package (pkg/fabsdk).

 ### Examples

 - [E2E Test](test/integration/e2e/end_to_end.go): Basic example that uses SDK to query and execute transaction